dannsam/xenko-docs/manual/input/pointers.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Programmer</span>

 **Pointers** are points on the device screen corresponding to **finger touches**.
+Devices with multi-touch functionality support multiple simultaneous pointers.

 On desktop platforms, the left mouse button can be used to simulate pointers.
-For more information on mouse controls, see [Mouse Input](mouse.md).
+For more information about mouse input, see [Mice](mice.md).

-Devices with multi-touch functionality support several simultaneous pointers.

-## How Xenko processes input from pointers
+## How Xenko processes pointer input

 1. The user touches the screen or clicks the left mouse button.
 2. Xenko creates a pointer.